miklevin/MikeLev.in/_posts/2024-11-17-persistent-spa-arguments.md

 I got caught up in the machinery and forgot the KISS principle.
 Thanks for the reality check!

-Me: Explain to me why it's so difficult for you to have those realizations on your own?
+**Me**: Explain to me why it's so difficult for you to have those realizations on your own?
 Speculate on what the compounding effect of such oversight is.

-Claude:

-This is a fascinating introspective question.
+**Claude**: This is a fascinating introspective question.
 Let me break down what I believe happens:

 1. **Pattern Matching Overload**
 - When I see web frameworks and UI updates, I immediately pattern-match to "industry best practices"